chocoplace/stock-analysis/README.md

 - According to the analysis results, 2018 was a difficult year for the portfolio of stocks.
 Only two of the 12 stocks reported positive returns from the beginning of the year.
 - Among the stocks that delivered positive returns, we can highlight RUN with the highest return with an 83.95% increase and a $607,473,500.00 value.
 - Among the stocks with the lowest returns are DQ with a -62.60% decrease, JKS with a -60.53% of decrease, and SPWR with a -44.59% of decrease.
-- The analysis is conducted in 1.2343 seconds.
+- The analysis with the original code was conducted in 1.3320 seconds and with the refactored script was conducted in 1.2343 seconds.

 With refactored code: